MTA Logo

 Metropolitan Transportation Authority Logo 1979

 A redesign brought a radical transformation to the MTA logo.
-Now, it features only one letter – “M,” the first in the name of the transportation organization.
-It appears as a classic symbol at the entrance to the subway.
-The glyph remains solitary, large, wide, bold, and choppy, but it is painted in one color – white.
+Now, it features only one letter “M,” the first in the transportation organization’s name.
+It appears as a classic symbol at the subway entrance.
+The glyph remains solitary, large, wide, bold, and choppy, but it is painted in a single color: white.
 The background is a dark blue circle.

 1994 – today